-280 3.1 Blocked regimes and wave characteristics
+3.1 Blocked regimes and wave characteristics

 This subsection demonstrates substantial differences between regimes in terms of synoptic-scale wave characteristics as seen by two complementary diagnostics: the Rossby wave envelope and the wave activity flux.
-With the Rossby wave envelope, we find that large values of the envelope extend into and over the anticyclonic regime anomaly for AR and EuBL after onset (Figure 3 e,f), whereas this signal is much less clear for ScBL and GL (Figure 3 g,h).
-A comparison with the envelope before oncet (Figure 3 e, d) reveals that the envelope extends downstream during oncet for AP and EuBL whereas it retracts (unstream)

-onset (Figure 3 a-d) reveals that the envelope extends downstream during onset for AR and EuBL whereas it retracts (upstream) during regime onset for GL, with a less clear signal for ScBL.
-Madonna et al. (2017) demonstrated a connection between the
+With the Rossby wave envelope, we find that large values of the envelope extend into and over the anticyclonic regime anomaly for AR and EuBL after onset (Fig. 3e and f), whereas this signal is much less clear for ScBL and GL (Fig. 3g and h).
+A comparison with the envelope before onset (Fig. 3a-d) reveals that the envelope extends downstream during onset for AR and EuBL whereas it retracts (upstream) during regime onset for GL, with a less clear signal for ScBL.
+Madonna et al. (2017) demonstrated a connection between the meridional jet locations and certain regimes: AR is associated with a northern jet location, EuBL with a tilted jet (southwest to northeast), and GL with a southern jet location.
+For ScBL, some continuity between the western North Atlantic storm track and the northeastern branch of the jet has been documented in Michel et al. (2012).
+The signal in our envelope metric, which indicates "waviness" along a jet, is consistent with these jet characteristics after regime onset (Fig. 3e-h).